38d3b7/lge-contracts/CONTEXT.md

 # LGE Project Context for Development

 ## Quick Reference
-This is a Liquidity Generation Event (LGE) system using Uniswap v4 hooks to create fair token launches through Dutch auctions.
+This is a Token Generation Event (TGE) system using a Uniswap v4 hook.
+It is a liquidity-first idea (Uniswap LP) and therefore called LGE (Liquidity Generation Event).
 If the LGE fails, users get 100% refund.
-If it succeeds, automatic liquidity pool creation.
+If it succeeds, a liquidity pool is created automatically and participants can claim their LP tokens.

 ## Core Business Logic

 ### The Dutch Auction Flow
 1. Price starts HIGH (maxTokenPrice)
 2. Decreases linearly to LOW (minTokenPrice) over 5,000 blocks
-3. Users deposit ETH at any point during auction
+3. Users deposit ETH at any point during auction which is mapped to their wallet and later defines their LP allocation.
+The system means there is no incentive for gas wars or bot sniping.
 4. Their token amount = ETH / current_price_at_block

 ### Capital Split (Critical)